 Projected Water Purchases from SFPUC

-As part of its action on the Program Environmental Impact Report (PEIR) for its Water System Improvement Program (WSIP), the San Francisco Public Utilities Commission made the decision to limit wholesale customer purchases from the regional water system to 184 mgd and retail customer purchases from the regional water system to 81 mgd through 2018.
+As part of its action on the Program Environmental Impact Report (PEIR) for its Water System Improvement Program (WSIP), the SFPUC made the decision to limit wholesale customer purchases from the San Francisco Regional Water System to 184 mgd and retail customer purchases from the Regional Water System to 81 mgd through 2018.
+In June 2012, BAWSCA notified the SFPUC that the projected BAWSCA purchases in 2018 are expected to be 171.8.

 Total Water Suppy and Demand